codeanywhere/documentation-old/features/search.md

 current_menu: search
 ---

-# Searching and Replacing in Files
+# Searching and Replacing in Editor

 ## Quicksearch